bmoren/p5.collide2D/README.md

 ```
 #### collideCirclePoly()
 ##### collideCirclePoly(x,y,diameter,vectorArray, [interiorCollision])
 Circle to Poly Collision in 2D.
 Takes a circle x,y,diameter and an array of [p5.Vector](http://p5js.org/reference/#/p5/createVector) points which contain the x,y positions of the polygon.
-This function works with as x-sided polygons, and "collapsed" polygons where a single polygon shape overlaps itself.
-Takes an optional 5th 'false' boolean parameter which disables the collision detection if the circle is wholly inside the polygon.
+This function works with x-sided polygons, and "collapsed" polygons where a single polygon shape overlaps itself.
+Takes an optional 5th 'true' boolean parameter which enables the collision detection if the circle is wholly inside the polygon.
+The interior detection is off by default to save evaluating all of the edges of the polygon a second time.
 Has a [debug mode](#collidedebug).

 ```javascript
 var hit = false;